 Flowers bloomed in every corner of the old convent.

-Ms. Carolina called me to bed.
+Ms. Carolina called me back to to bed.

 I had no power to say no.

 We spent the day wandering around Antigua.

 Ex-patriates and young Spanish-learning gringos filled the old colonial town.